elucian/bee/syntax/structure.md

 \>program_name -c file_name.cfg
 ```

-### System Constants
+### Global Constants
- System constants are using "$" prefix.
-These constants are global and immutable.
-There are several predefined constants available in Bee.
+ Global constants are using "$" prefix.
+There are several predefined system constants available in Bee.
 These constants can be used to locate project files or connect to databases.
-You can define new system constants at the beginning of your _driver_ component.
+You can define new global constants at the beginning of any module.

 |Constant  | Environment| Description                |
 |----------|------------|----------------------------|